bamadesigner/show-me-the-admin/README.md

         return $show_phrase;
     }

-### Filter the phrase to hide the admin bar
+### Filter the phrase to hide the toolbar
     /**
-     * Filters the phrase to hide the admin bar.
+     * Filters the phrase to hide the toolbar.
      *
      * @param   string - $hide_phrase - the original phrase
      * @return  string - the filtered phrase